TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/ecap_apwm_mode.md

 This example uses the ECAP in APWM mode to generate a PWM signal.

 The example does the below
-- Configures ECAP in APWM mode and configures values in period and compare registers using sysconfig.
+- Configures ECAP in APWM mode and configures values in period and compare registers
 - Waits for the specified time using the ECAP ISR.

 # External Connections
+\cond SOC_AM263X

 Connect OUTPUTXBAR1 output to oscilloscope